Stories about Women & Gender from November, 2014

 After police announced they had found the women's bodies, Twitter users expressed their grief over the sad news.

 Mujeres construyendo (Women building) reports about the Campaign Beijing+20 de UN, a small contribution in the fight against gender-based violence.
-Violence against women isn't just about physical violence, but sexual...
+Violence against women isn't just about physical violence, but sexual and psychological violence as well.
+According to data provided by UH Women, 120 million girls have been victims of sexual...

 Social networking sites are abuzz with pictures of female Peshmergas.
 However, there are dozens of examples which illustrate women fighters are not new, but have existed within Kurdish communities historically.